 With this being the second last day in this series I thought I would feature a detail that is a bit different.
 What you are looking at is a piece of lace which has had the negative area of the pattern picked out in French knots.
-The threads used are a superfine wool which is the dame thickness of a single strand of DMC cotton floss.
+The threads used are a superfine wool which is the same thickness of a single strand of DMC cotton floss.

 The spider web is the traditional symbol of good luck found on many crazy quilts.
 I stitched it in a metallic thread next to a cluster of flowers.
-Flower motifs have been made of buttonhole wheels , French knots and Bullion knots.
-For those who have problems with bullion stitches I have some tips for working bullion stitch here Leaves are detached chain stitches.
+Flower motifs have been made of Buttonhole Wheels, French knots and Bullion knots.
+For those who have problems with bullion stitches I have some tips for working bullion stitch here.
+Leaves are detached chain stitches.